cewing/training.python_web/source/presentations/session07.rst

 .. rst-class:: build
 .. container::

-    There's no homework for you this week.
+    There's no homework for you to submit this week.
 You've worked hard enough.

     Take the week to review what we've done and make sure you have a solid understanding of it.

     If you wish, play with HTML and CSS to make your journal more personalized.

-    Next session we'll dive down deep and begin to learn about the technology that lies beneath everything we've just built.
+    In preparation for our work with Django next week, I'd like you to get started a bit ahead of time.

+    Please read and follow along with this `basic intro to Django`_.

     .. rst-class:: centered

     **See You Then**

+.. _basic intro to Django: django_intro.html